 Manish: Right but the whole issue is that they came to Verizon, it’s an existing Verizon customer, and we are just providing them with MPLS and they want to move ahead with the SD-WAN.
 So they wanted to see how we would orchestrate as a managed service, that’s one piece.
 But how they, being the customer, and they being very network savvy, they wanted to see that if they can get a portal access.
 I already told them that if we are managing, we are going to lock up the network, so that there is no finger pointing who messes up the network, whoever logs in.
 So … but they wanted to see how we can have a demo or something.
 So I’ll definitely take it offline and …

-Scott: – Yeah follow up with me, I mean, we’re also doing a lot of stuff around API push platform, so that customers can have that hybrid environment.
+Scot: – Yeah follow up with me, I mean, we’re also doing a lot of stuff around API push platform, so that customers can have that hybrid environment.
 So thank you for that.
 Angie, any other questions out there?

 Angie: We show no further questions on queue at this time.

-Scott: All right, Keith, I think we’re going to close on time today, because our audience is hungry.
+Scot: All right, Keith, I think we’re going to close on time today, because our audience is hungry.
 You want to close this out here?

 Female: Yeah everyone, thank you for joining, and you can disconnect.

-Scott: Thanks much folks, see you next quarter.
+Scot: Thanks much folks, see you next quarter.